Lemiru/jp-to-en-translation-overlay/README.md

 - Text threshold (a threshold that controls how certain text detection model must be to classify area as text)
 - Link threshold (a threshold that controls how certain text detection model must be to combine areas that are part of the same text)
 - Low text (value that affects padding of detected text areas.
 The smaller the value, the more padding will it have)

->**Note**: Without any additional setup only Google Translate method will be available.
-For DeepL method to become available you must first provide an API key.
-In order to use Sugoi Model, you'll have to provide it yourself (exact process explained in sugoi.txt).

 ## Examples
 Here are some examples of the translation results of the app with original image for comparison.